 - autoimmune conditions, due to its immunomodulatory properties

-Doxycycline is frequently used as an antibiotic in human medicine as well.3,8 In addition, it is used as an anti-inflammatory in some non-infectious skin conditions such as rosacea and acne.7,8
+Doxycycline is frequently used as an antibiotic in human medicine as well.3,8 it is also used as an anti-inflammatory in some non-infectious skin conditions such as rosacea and acne.7,8

-Research into the use of doxycycline in the treatment of cancer is focused on a variety of cancer types, including breast, ovarian, prostate, pancreatic, lung, melanoma, osteosarcoma, and more.2,4,5,11
+Research into the use of doxycycline in cancer treatment is focused on various cancer types, including breast, ovarian, prostate, pancreatic, lung, melanoma, osteosarcoma, and more.2,4,5,11

 When to Not Use Doxycycline for Dogs